ninthwalker/WoWCDNotifier/README.md

 3. Create a Discord Webhook for the channel you want to use for notifications.

-4. Open up the 'wow_cd_notifier_settings.txt' file and configure.
+4. Open up the 'wow_cd_notifier_standalone_settings.txt' file and configure.
 Please read the included sample settings file or see down below in the #settings section.
 Save the file when completed.

 5. After you have configured the settings file, Double click the 'WoW CD Notifier' shortcut.
 This will open up a little GUI for you to install the WoW CD Notifier app that will create a scheduled task on your computer to check every 30 minutes for new cooldown times to send you Discord notifications when they are ready.